 The Volunteer Victoria Board of Directors is elected by the members of the Greater Victoria Volunteer Society at the Annual General Meeting.
-On September 21st 2020, the following volunteer board members were confirmed:
+On October 5th 2022, the following volunteer board members were elected:

-Director: TAYLOR ACTON, CPHR, SHRM-SCP is the Recruitment Advisor, Talent & Culture at Fairmont Hotels & Resorts.
+Director: TAYLOR ACTON, CPHR, SHRM-SCP is the Manager of HR with Engaged HR.
+She was previously the Recruitment Advisor, Talent & Culture at Fairmont Hotels & Resorts.
 She works in the areas of health and safety, recruitment, performance management, and employee relations.
 Taylor holds a bachelor’s Degree in English from the University of Victoria and a HR Management Certificate from Simon Fraser University.
 Taylor brings strong writing and communication skills to her work and volunteer activities.

 Director: STEPHANIE BENEDICT is the Manager, Business Services at Coastal Community Credit Union.
 Stephanie has spent two decades in the financial industry in a variety of roles, and now focuses her passion of helping societies and business owners succeed by helping them with their cash management needs.
 Outside of work, Stephanie is passionate about teaching financial literacy to others.
 She is a certified Each One Teach One Coach and trainer as well as a Power Play Young Entrepreneurs trainer.
 She is active in the Arthritis Society and has chaired the Walk for Arthritis for the last two years.